 - Pale or flushed skin, our blood flow is being redirected to where we need it most, so we might appear pale.
 Alternatively, we could appear flushed as blood and hormones circulate throughout our body.

 - Dilated pupils. pupils may dilate to take in more light so that we can see better.

 - Confused thinking, occurs when we are operating from the older parts of our brain.
-This symptom is particularly upsetting for people who are stressed at work because their performance drops which makes them even more anxious, stressed, and lacking in confidence.
-Memory can be affected in order to protect us from particularly disturbing events.
+This symptom is particularly upsetting for people who are stressed at work because their performance drops which make them even more anxious, stressed, and lacking in confidence.
+Memory can be affected in order to protect us from, particularly disturbing events.

 Any of these symptoms can be disturbing and increase our stress and anxiety even further if we don’t understand them.
 The only thing that is actually wrong with us is that our body is treating our stress and anxiety as if it is an external threat rather than an internal one created by our fears and perceptions about what is going on around us.